 - Customize the Footer

-- You still want to show important links, branding, or legal info
+- You still want to show essential links, branding, or legal info

 - You’re trying to match the footer with your site’s new design